West Seattle bridge closure adds to challenges of home and business owners already grappling with coronavirus lockdown

 Still, Crowley said, “My business no doubt will suffer.”
 She said that because of the business closure caused by the coronavirus, she’s applied for every government subsidy for which she’s eligible — so far, she’s received “not a dime.”

-Lessons learned from transitioning to serve a community locked down by pandemic-control measures may help some businesses navigate the isolation imposed by the faulty bridge, said Lora Radford, executive director of the Alaska Junction Association.
-Those adaptations include a new emphasis on delivery and online ordering.
+Lessons learned from transitioning to serve a community under a stay-home order as part of pandemic-control measures may help some businesses navigate the isolation imposed by the faulty bridge, said Lora Radford, executive director of the Alaska Junction Association.
+Those adaptations include a new emphasis on delivery and online orders.

 Easy Street Records, for instance, started shipping vinyl after Amazon announced it was halting deliveries of nonessential items.
 The restaurant Lady Jaye has scaled back pricier offerings to focus on to-go meals for two, to better “target the neighborhood,” said co-owner Evan Carter.

 Similar trends hold true in the realm of real estate.
 West Seattle’s relative remoteness from the rest of the city is a draw for many homebuyers, who appreciate the district’s ocean views and quiet streets.
-Meanwhile, employees already working from home due to social distancing measures may not see much wrong with living in a now-more-remote West Seattle.
+Meanwhile, employees already working from home may not see much wrong with living in a now-more-remote West Seattle.

 “A lot of West Seattle started on the telecommute bandwagon when they took the viaduct away,” said John L. Scott broker Bill Reid, a longtime West Seattle resident.
 The Alaskan Way viaduct was closed in early January last year; the new tunnel linking West Seattle to Belltown and South Lake Union didn’t open for another month.